 Through a process called Local Loop Unbundling (LLU), BT allows other suppliers to install their own software in BT exchanges and provide broadband to customers.
 Customers still need to pay a monthly line rental to BT as well as the broadband charges.

 - AOL broadband

 - Be broadband - This is now part of Sky.

 Cable broadband suppliers

-Cable broadband is transferred along fibre-optic cables under the ground, providing a much faster and more reliable connection than ADSL or 3G, but only to selected areas of the UK.
+Cable broadband is transferred along fibre-optic cables under the ground, providing a much faster and more reliable connection than ADSL or 3G and even 4G, but only to selected areas of the UK.

 Virgin Media operates one of the largest and arguably most advanced cable broadband network in the UK, after buying it from the NTL and Telewest group in 2006.

-The BT alternative, BT Infinity, uses existing phone lines with new VDSL (very high speed DSL) technology, capable of up to 100Mb over short distances.
-BT's cable infrastructure is used by a host of rival providers who have used it to offer fibre broadband services of their own.
+The BT alternative, BT Infinity, uses existing phone lines with new VDSL (very high speed DSL) technology, capable of up to 100Mbps over short distances and a blazing fast 300Mbps in select locations.
+BT's cable infrastructure is utilised by a host of rival providers who use it to offer fibre broadband services of their own.

 Cable broadband is available with phone and television packages from a host of providers, including Virgin Media, BT Infinity, Sky, EE, Plusnet and TalkTalk.